1. Take a bike ride along the waterfront

 Alamitos Bay, , 90802

-Naples Island is a beautiful section of Long Beach, home to amazing houses and fantastic waterfront views.
+Naples Island is a beautiful section of Long Beach, home to amazing million dollar houses and fantastic waterfront views.
 During the Christmas months, houses are lavishly decorated.
+Be sure to check out the annual holiday boat parade if you happen to be in town!

 6. Dine at a waterfront restaurant